 Depression or anxiety can make you feel alone and disconnected from others.
 The thoughts and emotions associated with these mood disorders can feel all-consuming.
 What gives you power and purpose even in the pain?
 This is where you’ll find the well-spring of life that can sustain you and help you continue the battle.
 Any day you survive with anxiety and depression is a miracle in itself.
 What got you through the day?
 Did a certain person encourage you when you really needed it?
 Did you feel refreshed for a moment in nature?
 Did a passage you read or an audio you heard shift your perspective?
 Did you pray, or did someone pray for you?
 Beauty, goodness, and love are all around.
 We often have to consciously look for these signs of life when we’re dealing with depression and anxiety.

-You may want to start by finding a group or community that supports people struggling with anxiety and depression.
+Start by finding a group or community that helps people struggling with anxiety and depression.
 Check out local hospitals, churches, mental health centers, community centers, or browse online or the library for places where groups are offered.
 There is often some comfort in forming relationships with people who understand what you’re going through.
 On the other hand, you might also find it helpful to engage in communities where the struggle is not central to the meeting.

 Here are some ideas for how to cope with depression and anxiety, spiritually:

-- Regularly meet with a spiritual partner or mentor who can provide spiritual companionship or mentoring.
+- Regularly meet with a spiritual partner or mentor who can provide spiritual companionship or mentor support.

 - Listen to music, meditations, and spiritual messages that ground your heart, mind, and soul in spiritual truth.